lpsinger/ligo.skymap/docs/interface.rst

 The :file:`coinc.xml` file
 --------------------------

-..
 This file describes the search pipeline's matched filter output.
-It MUST
-.. contain the following information:
-..
-.. * Point estimates of the time, phase, and amplitude on arrival in each detector
-.. * Intrinsic template parameters (masses and spins) ..
-..
-It SHOULD contain the following information:
+It MUST contain the point estimates of the time, phase, and amplitude on arrival in each detector.
+It MUST provide the intrinsic template parameters (masses and spins).
+It SHOULD contain a signal-to-noise time series for each detector.
-..
-.. * The signal-to-noise time series for each detector

 The :file:`coinc.xml` file MUST contain at least the following LIGO-LW tables (in any order):